WING-NUS/IzzyViz/README.md

 - `layer`: Index of the layer to visualize (e.g., `-1` for the last layer).
 No default value.
 - `head`: Index of the attention head to visualize.
 No default value.
 - `question_end`: Index where the first sentence ends in the token list (required for `question_context` and `translation` modes).
 Default value is `None`.
 - `top_n`: Number of top attention scores to highlight.
 Default value is `3`.
 If there is a tie in the attention scores, all attention score cells will be highlighted and enlarged.
+The attention scores displayed in the center of the enlarged cells are rounded to two decimal places.
 - `enlarged_size`: Factor by which to enlarge the top cells.
 Default value is `1.8`.
 - `gamma`: Gamma value for the power normalization of the colormap.
 Default value is `1.5`.
 - `mode`: Visualization mode (`'question_context'`, `'self_attention'`, or `'translation'`).
 Default mode is `self_attention`.
+- `plot_titles`: List of custom titles for the subplots.
+The required number of titles depends on the mode:
+  - **_Question-Context Mode_**: List of 5 titles.
+  - **_Self-Attention Mode_**: List with 1 title.
+  - **_Translation Mode_**: List with 1 title.

 **Description:**